M4A1(76)s Manufactured by Pressed Steel Car

-Most of the information on this page is courtesy of Joe DeMarco.
+Pierre-Olivier Buan, Joe DeMarco and Leife Hulbert.
 Note: some of the information on this page was compiled using a technique informally referred to as "counting heads."
-It is based on the ongoing study of period documents and photographs, as well as surviving Shermans.
+It is based on the ongoing study of period documents and photographs, as well as the examination of surviving Shermans.
 Due to the limited nature of available reference sources, some of the information presented here must be considered as "educated guesswork."

 Pressed Steel Car was the only manufacturer of the M4A1(76), and produced a total of 3426 units from January 1944 through July 1945.